Indestructible (Disturbed album): Critical reception

-Critical reception for Indestructible was largely positive.
+Critical reception for Indestructible was mixed.
 Being the first self-produced effort by the band, they had more leeway to create music without any outside interference, suggests 411mania writer Dan Marsicano.
 He concludes that the self-production also led to a lack of guidance, though, which ultimately works against the album, rather than helping it.
 Guitarist Dan Donegan's guitar work was praised, and About.com writer Chad Bowar notes many songs on the album are guitar-driven.
 Metaleater writer Chris Akin also praises Donegan, saying, "If there is growth in the band, it's in the guitars.
 Dan Donegan takes a much more 80s approach than he has on past recordings."
 AllMusic writer James Monger praised Indestructible, suggesting that rather than taking melodic elements from acts like Pantera, like Disturbed's previous records are suggested to, the album takes musical elements from acts such as Metallica or AC/DC.

 Indestructible did, however, receive criticism.
 IGN writer Jim Kaz proposes that vocalist David Draiman has an "overly-forced" vocal delivery.
 Kaz also finds, "The tunes are largely similar in style and structure ...
 In essence, there's very little that stands out."
 He goes on to say that the album already seems obsolete, "There's just too much of the very recent past on Indestructible to move away from it.
 So in effect, it sounds a bit dated ... already."
 It is also suggested that, although possessing a reliably solid foundation, the album lacks a meaning behind its drive: "They wind up sounding a little lost on Indestructible, stabbing their weapons without any reasons behind each parry," says PopMatters writer Andrew Blackie.

 Commercial performance

 Indestructible shipped over 253,000 units in its opening week.
 It is also Disturbed's third consecutive studio album to debut at number one on the Billboard 200, and remain in the top ten for five weeks, making Disturbed one of six bands to ever achieve three consecutive number one debuts.
 It also peaked at number one in Canada, Australia, and New Zealand.
-Indestructible was certified gold by the Recording Industry Association of America in July 2008, for shipping over 500,000 copies in the United States, and was certified platinum in April 2009, shipping over 1,000,000 copies in United States.
+Indestructible was certified 2× platinum by the Recording Industry Association of America in March 2025, for shipping over 2,000,000 copies in the United States.
 The album has also sold over one million copies worldwide.
 The album's lead single, "Inside the Fire", received significant radio airplay.
 The single remained at number one on Mediabase's Active Rock chart for fourteen weeks, setting a record as the longest running number one single on that specific chart.
 "Inside the Fire" was also nominated for a 2009 Grammy award in the "Best Hard Rock Performance" category.
 The title track, "Indestructible", also reached number one on Mediabase's Active Rock chart, making it Disturbed's second number one song on that chart in 2008.